John Howard (singer-songwriter): New collaborators, 2013–present

+In April 2025, Nightschool Records released Howard's 1980 recording, You Will See, on a Double 'A' side vinyl single, with Ian North's We're Not Lonely on the flipside.
+It was released to promote the upcoming double album compilation All The Young Droids, which featured another of Howard's 1980 recordings, I Tune Into You (which had been issued as a single in March 1980).
+The album was released in June 2025.
+You Will See had never had a physical release prior to Nightschool Record's single's release.

 Personal life

 In 2006, Howard and retired theatre actor and director Neil France – Howard's partner of 20 years – were united in a civil partnership ceremony in Pembrokeshire.

 The next year, 2007, Howard and France moved from the United Kingdom to Murcia, Spain, where they continue to live.

 In May 2015, following the United Kingdom's legalization of same-sex marriage in March 2014, Howard and France had their civil partnership converted to a marriage.
+The ceremony took place in Anglesey in Wales.